zowe/docs-site/docs/user-guide/cli-configuringcli-ev.md

 :::info Required roles: Security administrator, DevOps architect
 :::

 By default, Zowe CLI configuration is stored on your computer in the `C:\Users\user01\.zowe` directory.
-The directory includes log files, profile information, and installed CLI plug-ins.
+The directory includes log files, profile information, and installed Zowe CLI plug-ins.
 When troubleshooting, refer to the logs in the `imperative` and `zowe` folders.

 :::note